codefornola/assessor-scraper/README.md

 in `scraper/settings.py`.
 You can use a hosted elasticsearch instance or run one locally using [Docker](https://store.docker.com/search?type=edition&offering=community):

+> Important Note: Scraping should always be done responsibly so check the [robots.txt](http://www.robotstxt.org/robotstxt.html) file to ensure the site doesn't explicitly instruct crawlers to not crawl.
+Also when running the scraper, be careful not to cause unexpected load to the assessors website - consider running during non-peak hours or profiling the latency to ensure you aren't overwhelming the servers.

 To run the spider,
 ```
 scrapy runspider scraper/spiders/assessment_spider.py
 ```
-> Warning: this will take a long time to run...you can kill the process with ctrl+c
+> Warning: this will take a long time to run...you can kill the process with ctrl+c.

 To run the spider and output to a csv
 ```